jonathantower/dotnet-apis/README.md

-# dotnet-apis
+# Web API Tips, Tricks, and Best Practices

-Code and slides from my ".NET Standard: Reuse all the code" talk
+Code and slides from my "Web API Tips, Tricks, and Best Practices" talk